 Another example is Tết which is the Vietnamese Lunar New Year.
 It normally coincides with the Chinese New Year.
 This is time for holiday’s and seeing family in Vietnam and you will find many restaurants and shops are closed as their owners take a break.
 Its probably worth not visiting the country during this week as you will struggle to find things open.

-If your an LGBT+ traveller I recommend looking for advice from specific LGTB+ websites before you go.
+If you are an LGBT+ traveller I recommend looking for advice from specific LGTB+ websites before you go.
 As for instance in Malaysia and Singapore ‘homosexual acts’ are illegal.
-I’m sorry I can’t give more specific advice but it’s not something I have experience in.
+I’m sorry I can’t give more specific advice but as a straight white male I’ve not had the same experiences as people of this community.
 I think its best if you are an LGBT+ traveller to check the personal experiences of other LGBT+ travellers so you know what to expect.

 Get used to bartering – but understand when not to